It is very common to get backache or back pain during pregnancy, especially in the early stages.

 Try these tips:

-keep your back straight and well supported when sitting at work and at home – look for maternity support pillows
+- keep your back straight and well supported when sitting – look for maternity support pillows

 You can take paracetamol to ease back pain while you are pregnant, unless your GP or midwife says not to.
 Always follow the instructions on the packet.

 When to get help for back pain in pregnancy

 If your backache is very painful, talk to your GP or midwife.
 They may be able to refer you to an obstetric physiotherapist at your hospital, who can give you advice and may suggest some helpful exercises.

 Non-urgent advice: Contact your GP or midwife urgently if: